 Yonier’s time as a teacher was unfortunately short lived and by the end of 2007, due to financial reasons, he accepted a position as interior decorator / artist in Sol Melia Hotel, in Cayo Largo del Sur.
 For two years Yonier created murals throughout the hotel, learning different techniques, growing his creative experience and discovering emotions which would always accompany him on his career as artist.
 Then in 2009 he visited the Cayman Islands and as destiny would have it, settled in Grand Cayman in 2010 where he has kept his art alive working diligently to produce pieces that are not only visually fascinating but meaningful.

 As Mr. Powery’s collection grew, his refined technique and outstanding talent was well received by the art community in the Cayman Islands.
 His work received early acclaim, and was included in several gallery exhibitions, as well as some private collections in the Cayman Islands and worldwide.
-He also has a permanent display at the gallery of the Ritz-Carlton Grand Cayman.
+He also has a permanent display at the National Gallery Art Museum in Grand Cayman.

-More recently Mr. Powery Serrano has held 4 personal exhibitions, displaying his most current pieces, and continues to be invited to present his work in diverse collective art displays.
-But Yonier’s passion does not stop there, he also uses his talent and overwhelming humanism to support a wide range of charity events and organizations, often donating paintings and other art pieces to raise funds for worthy causes.
+More recently Mr. Powery Serrano has held many exhibitions, displaying his most current pieces, and continues to be invited to present his work in diverse collective art displays.
+Yonier’s passion does not stop there; he also uses his talent and overwhelming humanism to support a wide range of charity events and organizations, often donating paintings and other art pieces to raise funds for worthy causes.

 Despite this exposure, the struggle to showcase his work and grow his brand on this small island continues.
 Yonier stays true to his art and ensures his work is not tainted by the commercial character of much of the artistic work throughout the islands.
 He follows his passion and embraces the creative nature of all that is around him.
 He has planted and fertilized trees of strength in the soil of sacrifice to harvest the emerging glory ahead in his path.